 The premise of xP&A is that over time FP&A will shift and traditional silos will be reduced between enterprise and operations planning processes.
-This reduction in silos will lead to more integrated business intelligence that will have the ability to transform how businesses use data to produce more extensive business plans that have a much further reach than traditional financial plans.
+This silo reduction will lead to more integrated business intelligence that will have the ability to transform how businesses use data to produce more extensive business plans that have a much further reach than traditional financial plans.

 xP&A allows for business leaders to take forecast and performance measurements from across various functional roles in a business and consolidate them into one cohesive forecast with integrated business metrics.
 These metrics are intertwined with other functional areas to reveal how one functional area impacts another.

 Historical financial planning and analysis were limited in that it is somewhat difficult to identify how one functional area of a business can impact another.
 For example, sales projections might be developed and implemented that contradict limitations placed on staffing or marketing.

-This is because it is somewhat difficult to develop performance metrics that encompass how functional areas are intertwined. xP&A allows for a more sophisticated integration of metrics specific to each functional area in order to generate plans that maximize profitability.
+This is because it is somewhat difficult to develop performance metrics that encompass how functional areas are intertwined. xP&A allows for more sophisticated integration of metrics specific to each functional area to generate plans that maximize profitability.
 With the challenges introduced because of the pandemic and supply chain disruptions of 2021, an integrated framework will become paramount to financial professionals as the need for relevant and insightful data has increased.

 Using Datarails to Propel Your Finance Department Into 2022

 Adopting a CPM solution is incredibly important for your organization.
 You need a system that can manage and make use of big data to ensure accuracy, timely execution, and of course, monitoring.
 Datarails’ FP&A solution is an enhanced data management tool that can help your team create and monitor budgets, plans, and other KPIs faster and more accurately than ever before.